tijanab44/odin/notes/html-css-javasc.md

 Add missing link and alt text to the company's logo Screen readers won't read the images to users with disabilities without this information.
 -When writing code, it’s considered best practice to commit every time you have a meaningful change in the code.
 This will create a timeline of your progress and show that your finished code didn’t appear out of nowhere.
-(Koliko sam shvatila, commit je ova poruka da znas sta si promijenila..?? i treba commit-ovati (cuvati) svaki pt kada nesto znacajno uradis - promijenis u kodu)
+(Koliko sam shvatila, commit je ova poruka da znas sta si promijenila..?? i treba commit-ovati (cuvati) svaki put kada nesto znacajno uradis - promijenis u kodu)